 In this example, we'll deploy our static website to AWS S3.

 To perform deployment in a CI/CD job, we need to use valid AWS credentials.
 A secure way to pass our credentials to Semaphore is by defining a secret.

 ~/.aws configuration files:

 sem create secret aws-website \ --file ~/.aws/config:/home/semaphore/.aws/config \ --file ~/.aws/credentials:/home/semaphore/.aws/credentials

 This ensures that the files sourced from our local machine will be placed in the home directory of the user executing our code on Semaphore.

 Deploying the website by uploading files to S3#

 deployment and import the secret for authentication:

 # .semaphore/production-deploy.yml version: v1.0 name: Deploy website agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Deploy task: secrets: - name: aws-website jobs: - name: Copy to S3 commands: - checkout - cache restore website-build-$SEMAPHORE_GIT_SHA - aws s3 sync "public" "s3://bucket-name" --acl "public-read"

 That’s it.
 Your website will now be continuously deployed every time there is a valid change on master branch.
-Deployment won't run on other branches and pull requests.
-However, Semaphore will report a build failure in case there's an error which prevents the website to be generated, so that you can fix it before merging to master.
+Deployment won't run for other branches and pull requests.
+However, Semaphore will report a build failure in the event that there's an error that prevents the website from being generated, so that you can fix it before merging to master.